 This competition is held at the Callaway Auditorium, on the campus of LaGrange College in LaGrange, Georgia.
-The 2017 event is for strings and 2018 is for piano.
+The 2019 event is for winds, and 2020 is for strings.
 Please read more about this event below.
-Requirements and how to apply are detailed on the application, which is posted here when the process begins for the next competition.
+Requirements and how to apply are detailed on the poster and application, which is posted here.

 The LaGrange Symphony Orchestra began the Young Artists Competition in 1996 to encourage professional standards of performance among young musicians.
 Originally formed to serve residents or resident students within a 50 mile radius of LaGrange, the competition now serves talented young musicians from six southeastern states: Alabama, Florida, Georgia, North Carolina, South Carolina and Tennessee.

 Each year the contestants perform before nationally and internationally recognized judges.
 The first place winner is invited to perform with the LaGrange Symphony Orchestra later in the concert season.